 By going into it with an open mind and a spirit of adventure, and by doing your homework in advance:

-- Review the recommended gateway courses on the Concentrations Website or in The 49 Book
+- Review the recommended gateway courses on the Concentrations/ 50 Book page

 - Search for courses in my.Harvard by subject, field, keyword, or other criteria